MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

 1. Run Code
     *   Select your appropriate build flavor and runtime environment and then start the local windows debugger.
 1. View Debug Console
     *   You application runs and the debugger connects after the first webview2 is created.
-Any pending debug spew is displayed.
+Any pending debug output is displayed.

         > [!NOTE]
         > This method of debugging is currently restricted to Win32 applications and Office add-ins.